Working Man's Diary

 Murthly Mutual Improvement Association

 Most revealing of all, however, are the partial texts for two debating scripts.
-The subject of the first is “Poet or Soldier which have (sic) done the most good for Great Britain?”
-Which argues for the Soldier.
-In the second, the topic is “Whether was Sir Colin Campbell or General Havelock the greater General?”
+The subject of the first was “Poet or Soldier which have (sic) done the most good for Great Britain?”
+Which argued for the Soldier.
+In the second, the topic was “Whether was Sir Colin Campbell or General Havelock the greater General?”
 Arguing in favour of Campbell: drawn by the name, perhaps?
 These partial scripts — whether early drafts or copied from someone else — strongly suggest Alex was a member of the Murthly Mutual Improvement Association (Murthly MIA).
 This was a club for working men of the district looking to better themselves through discussion, formal debates and lectures.
 Part of a national, even international movement, the MIAs were an early form of lifelong education.
 They could be radical, liberal, closely associated with nonconformist religious movements, or not.
 Each had its own tone and tenor, its own articles of association; just thousands of small groups copying a basic idea.
-One surviving example, “Rules for the Management of Dunning Mutual Improvement Association”, adopted 8 January 1882, has just three
+One surviving example, “Rules for the Management of Dunning Mutual Improvement Association”, adopted 8 January 1882, had just three:

 i The annual sub shall be 3/-